 Bull Shoals Lake begins at Forsyth and offers much of the same recreational and sporting opportunities as Table Rock, but in a less populated and developed environment.
 Bull Shoals is a local favorite for smooth-water skiing and scuba diving.

-Three enormous factory outlet shopping centers gained Branson a national ranking for the second largest outlet shopping destination in the nation!
+Enormous factory outlet shopping centers have gained Branson a national ranking for the second largest outlet shopping destination in the nation!
 Several large discount stores and hundreds of unique stores offer a variety of clothing, hand-crafted gifts, house wares, luggage, jewelry, shoes, and other fine assortments at reduced prices.

 The 76 "Strip" and historic downtown offer hundreds of tasty restaurants and appealing shops waiting to be explored.
 Dozens of antique shops and flea markets offer collectibles.
 Custom made and other specialty items from home furnishings to jewelry are readily available at craft villages and arts and craft malls throughout the area.

-Make way to the Branson Landing, to take in the splendor of a new $420 million recreational development on Lake Taneycomo.
+Make way to the Branson Landing to take in the splendor of a new $420 million recreational development on Lake Taneycomo.
 Over 140 luxury waterfront condos align with 100 fine dining and retail shops anchored by Bass Pro Shops and Belk.
-Included in the complex is a Hilton 4-star, 260-room convention hotel, and 220,000 convention center with boat marina.
+Included in the complex is a Hilton 4-star, 260-room convention hotel, and 220,000 square feet convention center with boat marina.

 Branson is world-famous for its assortment of music entertainment, including country, pop, rock n' roll, swing, classical, gospel, and Broadway.
 Throughout the day, visitors can watch breakfast shows, matinees and evening performances.
 Branson boasts two major amusement parks: Silver Dollar City and White Water.

 Shepherd of the Hills Homestead and Outdoor Theater, opened in 1960, is the home of the nation's largest outdoor historical drama.
 Named after one of the most widely read novels in publishing history, Harold Bell Wright's "The Shepherd of the Hills," the novel is re-enacted nightly by a cast of native players in a huge outdoor amphitheater.
-The Homestead offers crafts, music, shops, games, trail rides and other entertainment during daytime hours, as well as the 230 foot Inspiration Tower and the historical "Old Matt's Cabin.
-From miniature golf, to numerous Go-Kart tracks and amphibious lake rides, if you get bored in Branson – it's your own darn fault!
+The Homestead offers crafts, music, shops, games, trail rides and other entertainment during daytime hours, as well as the 230 foot Inspiration Tower and the historical "Old Matt's Cabin".
+From miniature golf, to numerous Go-Kart tracks and jet boats, if you get bored in Branson, it's your own darn fault!